Connie Sawyer, oldest working actress, dies at 105

 "I learned all about show business," she told People last year.
 "I played every nightclub across the United States in the '30s, and some of them were real dumps.
 But that's how I got into the biz."

-She was briefly married to Marshall Schacker and gave birth to two daughters as she continued to build her acting career.
+Sawyer was briefly married to Marshall Schacker and gave birth to two daughters as she continued to build her acting career.

 Her daughter told CNN that family was very important to her mother.